FriendlyCaptcha/friendly-challenge/docs/api.md

 To properly clean up the widget, you can use the `destroy()` function.
 It removes any DOM element and terminates any background workers.

 ### Full example in React (with React Hooks)
-The following example presents a way to embed the FriendlyCaptcha widget in a React component:
+The following example presents a way to embed the Friendly Captcha widget in a React component:
 ```javascript
 import { useEffect, useRef } from "react";
 import { WidgetInstance } from 'friendly-challenge';